Belvedere Castle: History

 After the New York Meteorological Observatory automated its equipment and moved its offices to Rockefeller Center in the 1960s, Belvedere Castle was closed to the public and became an object of much vandalism, neglect and deterioration.
 The Central Park Conservancy launched a restoration effort and reopened the structure on May 1, 1983.
 The original turret was replaced, the pavilions were rebuilt, and the castle was converted into a visitor center.
 In 1995, the Conservancy's Historic Preservation Crew replaced the painted wooden loggia of the castle, working from the 1860s designs, on the granite piers and walls that had survived.
 The same year, a $340,000 grant was distributed toward restoring the castle as the Henry Luce Nature Center.
 That restoration was completed in 1996.

 In 2018, the Central Park Conservancy conducted a second renovation of Belvedere Castle.
 Plans included replacing existing doors and windows with double paned glass.
 In addition the Conservancy proposed to construct a new access path to ADA standards from the East Drive.
-The access path − actually an elevated ramp with parapets − has been criticized as creating an unnecessary barrier in the otherwise naturalistic park.
+The access path − actually an elevated ramp with parapets − was criticized by some preservationists for jarring with the landscape and altering Olmstead's original naturalistic design of the paths.
 Following the $12 million renovation, the castle reopened on June 28, 2019, complete with a geothermal heating and cooling system that was installed by the Central Park Conservancy.